 Why The Digital Altar Exists

-In a world that rewards speed, visibility, and constant production, many creatives have learned to build quickly, but not necessarily to build from alignment.
+In a world that rewards speed, visibility, and constant production, many creatives have learned to build quickly but not necessarily to build from alignment.
 The result is not always failure.
-In many cases, the work succeeds externally while becoming unsustainable internally.
+In many cases, the work succeeds externally while becoming unsustainable internally, and that gap between external appearance and internal reality is where most creative exhaustion quietly begins.

 This is where the concept of an altar becomes relevant.